nathanfallet/ktorx/docs/install/example-router.md

 </p>
 ```

 And the final step is the router itself.
-We will create a `HelloRouter.kt` file in the same package, and provide both
+We will create a `HelloRouter.kt` file in the same `controllers` package, and
-API and templating capabilities:
+provide both API and templating capabilities:

 ```kotlin
 class HelloRouter(